 What is GRC Software?

-Governance, Risk, and Compliance (GRC) software is a centralized platform designed to help organizations manage governance operations, enterprise risks, compliance obligations, audits, operational resilience, and internal controls through connected workflows and real-time visibility.
+Governance, Risk, and Compliance (GRC) software is a centralized platform designed to help organizations manage governance processes, operational risks, compliance obligations, audits, internal controls, and resilience operations β more efficiently and with greater visibility than disconnected systems allow.

-For regulated industries such as BFSI, healthcare, government, utilities, manufacturing, and technology, GRC software has become a critical foundation for governance maturity, operational resilience, and enterprise-wide risk visibility.
+For regulated industries such as BFSI, healthcare, government, utilities, manufacturing, and technology, GRC software has become a critical component of operational resilience and enterprise governance maturity.

 72%